innabelaya/test-project/QuickStart.en.md

 `-b blockName` – defines a name of the block's directory for which a technology file will be created.
 `-T technogyName` – creates technology file for block's implementation.

-Running this command creates `desktop.blocks/layout/layout.css` file.
+Running this command creates a `desktop.blocks/layout/layout.css` file.
 Inside you will find a CSS selector that matches the **layout** block.
 It is where you step in and fill the selector up with CSS properties.
 Or just copy and paste from [Gist](https://gist.github.com/innabelaya/8906070).

 You can create the blocks manually.
 To do so just create `desktop.blocks/layout/` directory and put there all required block's implementation technology files.

-**Logo** block will consist of an icon with a slogan.
+A **Logo** block will consist of an icon with a slogan.
 To insert it into the **head** block we have to declare a **logo** block in an `index.bemjson.js` file and add CSS rules for it.

 You can use our [cute BEM image](http://varya.me/online-shop-dummy/desktop.blocks/b-logo/b-logo.png) for the logo or pick any other image you like :-)